Princekushwaha001/facts-app/Readme.md

 **10. Learning is Continuous**
 This project taught me a lot, but there's so much more to learn.
 That's exciting!

+**11. CI/CD Is Stricter Than Local Development**
+A project that works locally can still fail in production pipelines.
+Always test in production-like environments.

+**12. Logs Are the Best Debugging Tool**
+Reading build logs carefully is more effective than trial-and-error changes.
+Azure logs, GitHub Actions logs, and browser console are invaluable.

 ---

 ## 📚 Key Takeaways